aws/aws-emr-best-practices/website/docs/bestpractices/5 - Applications/Spark/troubleshooting_and_tuning.md

 **Symptom**: To access your old EMR cluster logs, go to application history and relevant log files for active and terminated clusters.
 The logs are available for 30 days after the application ends.
 On the Application user interfaces tab or the cluster Summary page for your cluster in the old console for Amazon EMR 5.30.1 or 6.x, choose the YARN timeline server, Tez UI, or Spark history server link.
 Starting from EMR version 5.25.0, persistent application user interface (UI) links are available for Spark History Server, which doesn't require you to set up a web proxy through a SSH connection and can be directly accessed via the AWS EMR Web Console.
 Navigate to the terminated cluster whose logs you require, clicking on Application user interfaces tab (on old EMR console) or Applications tab and select Persistent application UIs (on new EMR console) and finally clicking on [Spark History Server link](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html#app-history-spark-UI-event-logs)

-##**5.2.4  - Issues Related to Spark session**
+## **5.2.4  - Issues Related to Spark session**

 ### 5.2.4.1  -Spark session not getting generated with Missing std out
 **Symptom**: You might encounter below listed spark session issues

-●	Error when trying to run jupyter note book for spark.
+-	Error when trying to run jupyter note book for spark.

-●	```The code failed because of a fatal error: Invalid status code '500' from http://localhost:8998/sessions with error payload: "java.lang.NullPointerException".java.net.ConnectException: Connection refused```
+-	```The code failed because of a fatal error: Invalid status code '500' from http://localhost:8998/sessions with error payload: "java.lang.NullPointerException".java.net.ConnectException: Connection refused```

-●	```ERROR SparkContext: Error initializing SparkContext. org.apache.hadoop.util.DiskChecker$DiskErrorException: Could not find any valid local directory for s3ablock-0001-```
+- ```ERROR SparkContext: Error initializing SparkContext.org.apache.hadoop.util.DiskChecker$DiskErrorException: Could not find any valid local directory for s3ablock-0001-```

 **Probable Root cause**